PauseAI/pauseai-website/src/posts/risks.md

 If we fail to solve it in time, we may end up with superintelligent machines that do not care about our well-being.
 We'd be introducing a new species to the planet that could outsmart us and outcompete us.

+Additionally, even if we knew how to align an advanced AI with someone's preferences, how do we make sure that doesn't get misused?
+How do we govern that and how do we decide what values to give it?

 [Read more about x-risk](/xrisk)

 ### Human disempowerment

-Even if we manage to create only AI systems that we can control individually, we could lose our power to make important decisions incrementally each time one becomes implemented inside institutions or popularized in everyday life.
+Even if we manage to create only AI systems that we can control individually, we could lose our power to make important decisions incrementally each time one becomes incorporated to institutions or everyday life.
-Those systems would end up having more input from other systems than from humans, and, if we cannot coordinate quickly enough, or we lack crucial knowledge about the functioning of these systems, we could end up without control over our future.
+Those process would end up having more input from AI systems than from humans, and, if we cannot coordinate quickly enough, or we lack crucial knowledge about the functioning of the systems, we could end up without control over our future.

 It would be a civilization in which each system is optimizing for different objectives, there is not a clear direction for where everything is heading, and there is no way of changing it.
 The technical knowledge required to modify these systems could be lacking in the first place or lost over time, as we become more and more dependent on technology, and the technology becomes more complex.